They

 He turned back to Uzumma.
 "As soon as you come to a decision, please let me know so that I take whatever step there is to take.”

-She couldn’t stop talking about him to Ugboaku, who was as excited as her friend was, about the impending marriage.
+couldn’t stop talking about him to Ugboaku, who was as excited as her

 “I told you he would marry you, didn’t I?” she was always quick to remind Uzumma, who always laughed whenever she heard that.